 The Girl Scout Silver Award is the highest national award that a Girl Scout in grades 6-8 can earn.
 Interested in learning more about the Girl Scout Silver Award?
 You've come to the right place!

 Before starting work on your Silver Award, you must:

-To ensure that girls develop the planning, problem solving and critical thinking skills that they will need in order to create and complete a successful Silver Award project, a girl must complete a Cadette Journey by earning all the awards, including completing a Take Action Project, which will serve as great practice for their Silver Award!
+To ensure that girls develop the planning, problem solving and critical thinking skills that they will need in order to create and complete a successful Silver Award Take Action Project, a girl must complete a Cadette Leaderhsip Journey by earning all the awards, including completing a Take Action Project, which will serve as great practice for their Silver Award!

 Please use the following resources to help you with the project: